 As appropriate, we buy, hold or sell both fixed-maturity and equity securities on an ongoing basis to help achieve our portfolio objectives.
 We generally purchase fixed-maturity securities with the intention to hold until maturity.
 If they no longer meet our investment criteria, they are divested.
 Sales of fixed-maturity securities are usually due to a change in credit fundamentals.
-Pretax total investment gains in 2021, 2020 and 2019 were largely due to favorable changes in fair values of equity securities even though we continue to hold the securities.
+The pretax total investment loss in 2022 was due to unfavorable changes in fair values of equity securities and a net unfavorable change in unrealized gains or losses for fixed-maturity securities, even though we continue to hold the securities.
+In 2021 and 2020, pretax total investment gains were largely due to favorable changes in fair values of equity securities, as shown in the table below.
 Additional information about investment gains or losses is included in Item 8, Note 2 of the Consolidated Financial Statements.